amdelamar/parser/README.md

 ### SQL Schema

-Schema is stored in `schema.sql` but it looks like this:
+The MySQL schema is stored in `schema.sql` I pasted here for convenience:

 ```sql
 CREATE DATABASE `weblog`;